easybuilders/easybuild-tutorial/docs/2022-isc22/integration_lumi.md

 On LUMI, we do use a slightly customised version of the flat naming scheme but that is mostly because we are not interested in the categorisation of modules in module classes as this categorisation is too arbitrary.
 There are simply too many modules that could be put in multiple classes, something which is currently not supported.
-We decided to remove that level alltogether from the module directory tree.
+We decided to remove that level altogether from the module directory tree.

 ## Further reading and information